gurditsingh/hydeout/_posts/test.md

  - Jobs are independent from each but spark runs in serially.

 ## Can spark runs the above jobs at the same time ?
-By running concurrent jobs with a single spark session, will not only maximise the resource utilisation but also reduce application time and cost drastically.
+Spark can run multiple parallel jobs can run simultaneously By running concurrent jobs with a single spark session, will not only maximise the resource utilisation but also reduce application time and cost drastically.
 Furthermore, if we have adequate resources and these jobs do not have any interlink between them then it does not make sense to execute them in a loop or as a different spark applications.